pauleveritt/pauleveritt.github.io/src/productive/running/fix_typo/index.rst

     File "/Users/pauleveritt/projects/pycharm/epc2016/epc_tutorial/app.py", line 18, in show_todo

 #.
-Click on the blue-underlined filename to jump to line 18 in that file.
+In the traceback, click on the blue-underlined filename to jump to
+   line 18 in that file.

 #.
 Change ```xxxtodo_id`` to ``todo_id``.